ivancamargo190/kubernetes-jenkins/README.md

 After a few minutes, if the status does not change, select **Return to Dashboard** and complete the login prompt.
 An ENABLE AUTO REFRESH link is avaible in the upper right of the window but the results aren't consistant across browsers.
 Again, if after waiting a few minutes for auto-refresh to update, replace to the current brower URL with the welcome page URL, `http://<HostName>/<JenkinsUriPrefix>`

+> Before proceeding, consider returning to the Plugin Manager, searching for "docker" in the list of available plugins and repeating the previous process for installing plugins: "docker-build-step" and "Docker"

 ### Configuring the Kubernetes Credentials and Plugin

 From the Jenkins Dashboard select **Credentials**>**System**>**Global credentials (unrestricted)**>**Add Credentials** \